Geocodio/docs/source/index.html.md

 E.g. if the unit number is inputted as `#R500`, the outputted value will be `Ste R500`.

 In order to verify that the unit number is valid per USPS, you can request the [`zip4`](#usps-zip-4) field append and check the `exact_match` value.
-If it is set to `true,` it means that the unit number is recognized by USPS.
+If it is set to `true`, it means that the unit number is recognized by USPS.

 ### The `input` Object